reedwan/little-giving-journal/content/posts/ghazali/index.md

 And he (sallallahu alayhi wa-sallam) said, "[Receiving] charity is not lawful for the family of Muhammad, for it is the impurities of human beings."
 (Muslim)

-And he (sallallahu alayhi wa-sallam) said, "Respond to a beggars disgrace if only by a morsel of food no bigger than a birds head."
+And he (sallallahu alayhi wa-sallam) said, "Respond to a beggars disgrace if only by a morsel of food no bigger than a bird's head."
 (Uqayli)

 And also, "If a beggar is honest [about his need], no one who turns him away will prosper."
 (Tabarani)